SasStu/PSHVTag/docs/InternalFunctions/Command-Get-VMService.md

 # Get-VMService

-Creates a (array of) VMService object(s) based on the list of tagged VMs defined by the parameter VM.
+Creates an (array of) VMService object(s) based on the list of tagged VMs defined by the parameter VM.

 ## Common Usage